 - Problems with the thyroid or other hormone-making glands

 - Problems with fertility

 - Damage to bones or problems with bone growth

 - Development of another cancer (including leukemia) years later

 Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child may have.
-More information on possible long-term effects can be found in the section, “Long-term effects of cancer treatment for non-Hodgkin lymphoma in children.”
+More information on possible long-term effects can be found in the section, “Late and long-term effects of treatment for non-Hodgkin lymphoma in children.”